-- i > o: While it is possible to contrive examples to demonstrate that the IML does indeed control the OSL in some cases, we have been unable thus far to demonstrate this with realistic examples.
-We will therefore use the tenuous argument that, if a control relation exists between i and o, since we have established above that $o \neq i$, the relationship has to be i > o. - p > o: The OSL is the guardian of the individual's data and has to safeguard that data at least in part according to the user's wishes, as expressed in the PCL.
-Hence the PCL controls aspects of the OSL, and we have p > o.

-This (sufficiently) confirms the claim that i, p > o > c.

-Next we claim that p > i > o > c.
-The following two facts will support this:

-- p > i: Clearly, personal control also implies a choice over exactly what information should be anonymised, whether a link should be maintained between the user's real identity and any created pseudonyms or aliases, etc. This constitutes control of the IML by the PCL by allowing the latter to configure the former and/or allows the latter to choose amongst available alternatives of the former.
-Hence p > i. - $i \neq p$: Again, the IML can inform the PCL of choices and alternative the latter has.
-If the IML were to control the PCL, it would remove the control function, inherent in the latter's name.
-Hence $i \neq p$.
+- a > o: While it is possible to contrive examples to demonstrate that the anonymising layer does indeed control the organisational safeguards layer in some cases, we have been unable thus far to demonstrate this with realistic examples.
+We will therefore use the tenuous argument that, if a control relation exists between a and o, since we have established above that $o \neq a$, the relationship has to be a > o. - p > o: The organisational safeguards layer is the guardian of the individual's data and has to safeguard that data at least in part according to the user's wishes, as expressed in the personal control layer.
+Hence the personal control layer controls aspects of the organisational safeguards layer, and we have p > o. - This (sufficiently) confirms the claim that a, p > o > c.
+Next we claim that p > a > o > c.
+The following two facts will support this: - p > a: Clearly, personal control also implies a choice over what information should be anonymised, whether a link should be maintained between the user's real identity and any created pseudonyms or aliases, etc. This constitutes control of the anonymising layer by the personal control layer by allowing the latter to configure the former and/or allows the latter to choose amongst available alternatives of the former.
+Hence p > a. - $a \neq p$: Again, the anonymising layer can inform the personal control layer of choices and alternative the latter has.
+If the anonymising layer were to control the personal control layer, it would remove the control function, inherent in the latter's name.
+Hence $a \neq p$.

-This section demonstrated that p > i > o > c.
-The anti-symmetric nature of > has also been demonstrated.
-Finally, by consideration of all combinations of p, i, o and c, the transitive nature of > has been demonstrated.
+This section demonstrated that p > a > o > c.
+The non-commutative nature of > has also been demonstrated.
+Finally, by consideration of all combinations of p, a, o and c, the transitive nature of > has been demonstrated.
 Hence the layers are fully ordered.